vinyluis/Articles/Boruta SHAP/README.md

 ## Content

+*SHAP Values.ipynb"

+Main notebook used for creating the examples of Article 1.

 *Boruta SHAP Feature Selection.ipynb*

-Main notebook used for creating the examples of the articles.
+Main notebook used for creating the examples of Article 2.